List of unproduced film projects based on Marvel Comics: Cannon Films' Spider-Man

 While no casting was finalized, Zito expressed interest in actor/stunt man Scott Leva, who had posed for Cannon's promotional photos and ads, and made public appearances as Spider-Man for Marvel.
 The up-and-coming actor Tom Cruise was also discussed for the leading role.
 Zito considered Bob Hoskins as Doc Ock.
 Stan Lee expressed his desire to play Daily Bugle editor J. Jonah Jameson.
 Lauren Bacall and Katharine Hepburn were considered for Aunt May, Peter Cushing as a sympathetic scientist, and Adolph Caesar as a police detective.
 With Cannon finances siphoned by the expensive Superman IV: The Quest for Peace and Masters of the Universe, the company slashed the proposed Spider-Man budget to under $10 million.
 Director Zito opted out, unwilling to make a compromised Spider-Man.
 The company commissioned low-budget rewrites from writers Shepard Goldman, Don Michael Paul, and finally Ethan Wiley, and penciled in company workhorse Albert Pyun as director, who also made script alterations.

 Scott Leva was still associated with the character through Marvel (he had appeared in photo covers of the comic), and read each draft.
 Leva commented, "Ted Newsom and John Brancato had written the script.
-It was good but it needed a little work.
+It was good, but it needed a little work.
 Unfortunately, with every subsequent rewrite by other writers, it went from good to bad to terrible."
 Due to Cannon's assorted financial crises, the project shut down after spending about $1.5 million on the project.
 In 1989, Pathé, owned by corrupt Italian financier Giancarlo Parretti, acquired the overextended Cannon.
-The filmmaking cousins parted, Globus remaining associated with Pathé, Golan leaving to run 21st Century Film Corporation, keeping a number of properties (including Spider-Man) in lieu of a cash buy-out.
+The filmmaking cousins parted, Globus remaining associated with Pathé, Golan leaving to run 21st Century Film Corporation, keeping several properties (including Spider-Man) instead of a cash buy-out.
 He also extended his Spider-Man option with Marvel up to January 1992.